k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_dependencies.md

 - Each LU is packaged into a JAR during project build, and include the project JARS at `lib/` folder (included during LU build)

   > Note: `lib` folder might contain also JDBC drivers related JARs.
 Each of them is resides under dedicated folder, named by the interface type name.
-These JARs are not packed with the LUs.
+These JARs are not bundled into the LU JAR.

 - Parent: **App class loader**